shamim1258/Shamim/Interview/Question/my_interview_ques.md

 1. Explain what is decorator and custom decorators.

+1. Is django permanent redirect good or bad.
+&emsp;<details>
+^
+    from django.shortcuts import redirect
+    def my_view(request):
+        return redirect('/some/url/', permanent=True)

+    One issue is with permanent redirect is google browser will save cookie and will redirect to this url for sometime.
+^

 ## Rest API

 1. If API is slow how can we improve performance.